inlife/nexrender/packages/nexrender-server/README.md

 ### GET `/api/v1/jobs/pickup/:tags`

 An internal method, used by worker to fetch a random job with specific tags from the list, and start rendering.
+Tags name must be an alphanumeric.
 Probably should not be used by users, unless they know what are they doing.

 ### GET `/api/v1/health`